-Under the Maryland General Corporation Law, a Maryland corporation may indemnify its directors, officers, and certain other parties against judgments, penalties, fines, settlements, and reasonable expenses actually incurred by them connection with any proceeding to which they may be made a party by reason of their service to the corporation in or at its request, unless it is established that the act or omission of the indemnified party was material to the matter giving rise to the proceeding and (1) the act or omission was committed in bad faith or was the result of active and deliberate dishonesty, or (2) the indemnified party actually received an improper personal benefit in money, property or services, or (3) in the case of any criminal proceeding, the indemnified party had reasonable cause to believe that the act or omission was unlawful.
-Maryland law does not permit indemnification in respect of any proceeding in which the party seeking indemnification has been adjudged to be liable to the corporation.
-Further, a party may not be indemnified for a proceeding brought by that party against the corporation, except (i) for a proceeding brought to enforce indemnification under the Maryland General Corporation Law, or (ii) if the articles of incorporation or bylaws, a resolution of the board of directors, or an agreement approved by the board of directors to which the corporation is a party expressly provides otherwise.
-In addition, Maryland law provides that reasonable expenses incurred by a director who is a party to a proceeding may be paid or reimbursed by the corporation in advance of the final disposition of the proceeding upon receipt by the corporation of (i) a written affirmation by the director of the director's good faith belief that the standard of conduct necessary for indemnification by the corporation has been met and (ii) a written undertaking by or on behalf of the director to repay the amount paid or reimbursed by the corporation if it is ultimately be determined that such standard of conduct w
+Maryland law requires a corporation (unless its charter provides otherwise, which the Registrant's charter does not) to indemnify a director or officer who has been successful, on the merits or otherwise, in the defense of any proceeding to which he or she is made a party by reason of his or her service in that capacity.
+Maryland law permits a corporation to indemnify its present and former directors and officers, among others, against judgments, penalties, fines, settlements and reasonable expenses actually incurred by them in connection with any proceeding to which they may be made a party by reason of their service in those or other capacities unless it is established that (a) the act or omission of the director or officer was material to the matter giving rise to the proceeding and (1) was committed in bad faith or (2) was the result of active and deliberate dishonesty, (b) the director or officer actually received an improper personal benefit in money, property or services or (c) in the case of any criminal proceeding, the director or officer had reasonable cause to believe the act or omission was unlawful.
+In addition, Maryland law permits a corporation to advance reasonable expenses to a director or officer upon the corporation's receipt of (a) a written affirmation by the director or officer of his or her good faith belief that he or she has met the standard of conduct necessary for indemnification by the corporation and (b) a written undertaking by him or her or on his or her behalf to repay the amount paid or reimbursed by the corporation if it is ultimately determined that the standard of conduct was not met.